amida-tech/recruitment-registry/api/docs/api.md

 };
 ```

+Section indices refer to the index of the question inside the survey.
 This API only stores and retrieves section information and this information is not used in any business logic elsewhere.

 In addition this API supports a client specific `meta` property which can be used to store any settings that relates to user interface or any other client setting